 The Related Tickets, Releases, and Revisions fields are “multi-entity”, meaning a Ticket can have many Related Tickets, be related to multiple Releases, and include many Revisions.

-Let's now click onto a Ticket and look at its Detail Page to see all these fields in context of a Bug ticket:
+Click on a Ticket and look at its detail page to see all these fields in context of a bug ticket:

-The Ticket Detail Page has a configurable header and side panel, and then a threaded reply section where you can turn events on or off.
-Here we see the first event, where Nephi Sanchez created the ticket, then we cut through to the end of the thread and see that Ben Willenbring changed the status to final then posted the results of the QA pass.
+The Ticket detail page has a configurable header and side panel, and a threaded reply section where you can turn events on or off.
+Above we see the first event, where Nephi Sanchez created the ticket.

-One handy feature of Tickets, is that if you type prefix a Ticket reference with a “#” anywhere in the description or a reply, Shotgun will automatically create an entry for that ticket in the “Related Tickets” field.
-The text will convert itself into a link to the ticket it references, and show its current status, and reciprocally create a link in the referenced Ticket’s “Related Tickets” field a to the current ticket:
+One feature of Tickets is that if you type prefix a Ticket reference with a “#” anywhere in the description or a reply, Shotgun will automatically create an entry for that ticket in the “Related Tickets” field.
+The text will convert itself into a link to the ticket it references, show its current status, and reciprocally create a link in the referenced Ticket’s “Related Tickets” field to the current ticket:

 Similar to auto-linking related Tickets, adding a lowercase “r” in front of a Revision will automatically convert that text to a link, and create an entry in the “Revisions” field:

-Our Revision Detail Page shows some meta data in a configurable header, and then we have a URL tab that has been integrated with Trac, our web-interface that we use with Subversion.
-To accomplish this integration, we wrote a simple script using Shotgun’s API to make the check-in process trigger the creation of a Revision in Shotgun and update all relevant meta-data.
+Our Revision detail page shows some metadata in a configurable header.
+We also have a tab that has been integrated with Trac, our web-interface that we use with Subversion.
+To accomplish this integration, we wrote a simple script using Shotgun’s API to make the check-in process trigger the creation of a Revision in Shotgun and update all relevant metadata.

-We also configured a URL Tab called “Trac Details" that receives the Revision number (“code”) as an argument so that we can access Trac from within our Revision Detail Page.
+The tab called “Trac Details” receives the Revision number (“code”) as an argument so that we can access Trac from within our Revision detail page.
 Here’s what the tab’s configuration looks like: